0hlov3/charts/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo fsociety` to see the charts.
+You can then run `helm search repo schoenwald` to see the charts.

 To install the <chart-name> chart: